List Of Strong Bases And Acids

 Q: What should I do if I spill a strong acid or base?

 A: If you spill a strong acid or base, immediately evacuate the area and alert others.
-Use appropriate PPE to clean up the spill, following your workplace's spill response procedures.
+That said, use appropriate PPE to clean up the spill, following your workplace's spill response procedures.
 Neutralize the spill if possible, and dispose of the waste properly.

 Conclusion